texfaq/texfaq.github.io/FAQ-startup.md

 (La)TeX offers a very large number of choices, and the beginner has to navigate through that set before even taking his first steps.
 The aim here is to guide the beginner through a set of answers that may help the process.
-We assume the beginner 'knows' that (La)TeX is for them; if not, the discussion ''[what is TeX](./FAQ-whatTeX.html)'' may help.
+We assume the beginner ''knows'' that (La)TeX is for them; if not, the discussion ''[what is TeX](./FAQ-whatTeX.html)'' may help.